opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/opensearch.md

 - `indicesProcessed`: Measures the total number of indexes processed by the `opensearch` source plugin.
 - `processingErrors`: Measures the total number of errors during index processing by the `opensearch` Source plugin.
 - `credentialsChanged`: Measures the number of times the `opensearch` source refreshes basic credentials (i.e. username/password).
-- `clientRefreshErrors`: Measures the number of errors encountered in generating a new client due to the `opensearch` source refreshing basic credentials.
+- `clientRefreshErrors`: Measures the number of errors encountered when generating a new client due to the `opensearch` source refreshing basic credentials.

 ### Timers